Melqartz/BaseProject/README.md

 - The **Exception Handling Middleware** captures all application errors and logs them.
 - The **Authentication System** handles user sign-in, sign-out, and authorization.

-## Contribution
-Feel free to contribute to this project by submitting issues and pull requests.
-Follow the coding standards and guidelines.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact
-For any questions or suggestions, please reach out via [GitHub Issues](https://github.com/yourusername/projectname/issues).
+For any questions or suggestions, please reach out via [GitHub Issues](https://github.com/Melqartz/BaseProject/issues).